 Think Beyond The Book is a monthly membership at $34.
 That’s because it’s not just one set course.
 You will get access to all of the modules about different aspects of marketing your book, but Lauren offers new content every month.

 The best part of Lauren’s courses is that she gives you specific action steps.
 The most relevant ones for me were when she broke down how to plan six months of social media content.
 I was able to plan out three posts a week for six months, and it only took me a couple of hours.
 I also learned how to establish my brand.
-Plus, Lauren is so sweet and helpful in the exclusive Facebook group.
+Plus, Lauren is incredibly helpful in the exclusive Facebook group.

 We get it.
 Money is tight, especially for us starving artists.
 But that doesn’t mean you can’t learn a ton about writing.
 Coursera is full of online classes, and The Craft of Plot is a great choice.
 This course is provided through Wesleyan University, and the reviews are amazing.